greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 The foreign-data wrappers included in the Greenplum Database open source github repository are good references when trying to write your own.
 You may want to examine the source code for the [file\_fdw](https://github.com/greenplum-db/gpdb/tree/main/contrib/file_fdw) and [postgres\_fdw](https://github.com/greenplum-db/gpdb/tree/main/contrib/postgres_fdw) modules in the `contrib/` directory.
 The [CREATE FOREIGN DATA WRAPPER](../../ref_guide/sql_commands/CREATE_FOREIGN_DATA_WRAPPER.html) reference page also provides some useful details.

-**Note:** The SQL standard specifies an interface for writing foreign-data wrappers.
+> **Note** The SQL standard specifies an interface for writing foreign-data wrappers.
 Greenplum Database does not implement that API, however, because the effort to accommodate it into Greenplum would be large, and the standard API hasn't yet gained wide adoption.

 This topic includes the following sections: